-Hear are my words of wisdom (that I realize nobody has asked for, but I am sharing anyways)…..
+Hear are my words of wisdom (that I realize nobody asked for, but I’m sharing anyways)…..

 If you have children, then you will have to see your ex again, a lot, and for a long time.
 At special events like graduations, bridal showers, weddings, baby showers.
 You get the drift.
 It is important to remember what you are there for and to try to make it as pleasant of an experience as you can for that child.
 Remember, they never asked for this and there is no need to add drama to this special occasion that is being celebrated.
 Save the drama for girls-night out or the next poker game with your buddies.

 Your kids do not want to hear you trash your ex.
 They are your ex and they may have done some really horrible things, but they are still your child’s parent.
 Kids love their parents.
 Unconditionally.
-If they still want to hang out with that person that caused you so much pain, it is not because they don’t care about you.
-It is because that person that caused you pain is their parent, and the relationship that they have with them is very different than the marriage relationship that you had.
-The fact that they love this person that caused you pain doesn’t mean that they don’t care.
+If they still want to hang out with that person that caused you so much pain, it’s not because they don’t care about you.
+It’s because that person that caused you pain is their parent, and the relationship they have with them is very different than the marriage relationship you had.
+The fact that they love this person that caused you pain doesn’t mean they don’t care.
 They just love their parent.
 As they should.
 And, the more that a person talks negatively about their ex, the more that may cause their children to withdraw from them.
 It actually has a reverse effect.
-Instead of pushing them away from the parent that they are bad-mouthing, it pushes the child away from them.
+Instead of pushing them away from the parent they are bad-mouthing, it pushes the child away from them.

 You may have checked out of your marriage a long time ago, but your children did not check out of a house with both mom and dad residing there a long time ago.

-Maybe you have moved on, but they probably have not.
+Maybe you have moved on, but they may have not.
 They are trying to deal with this new reality and that can bring up a lot of raw, new, and somewhat scary emotions.
-If you bring someone into the relationship when they are still dealing with this, just be prepared to deal with their emotions and try to help them through these feelings as they are going through them.
+If you bring someone into the relationship when they’re still dealing with this, just be prepared to deal with their emotions and try to help them through these feelings as they are going through them.
 Don’t expect them to be happy for you, just because you are happy.

-And, if they seem overly excited about this new person my guess is they probably are not.
-Not to say it isn’t possible for a child to share in your happiness, but if it is a fresh divorce then I think that it is probably rare for them to be super excited to meet your new “friend.”
-I think that kids that act super excited about all of the change are probably in denial, and maybe a little scared.
+And, if they seem overly excited about this new person – there is a chance they could be putting on a front.
+Not to say it isn’t possible for a child to share in your happiness, but if it is a fresh divorce then I think it’s probably rare for them to be super excited to meet your new “friend.”
+I think kids that act super excited about all of the change are probably in denial, and maybe a little scared.
 Their entire world has just been ripped apart.
 Things seem very fragile to a child after a divorce.
 I think when kids are super excited it really means, “I’m scared.
-If I don’t act like I am happy about everything, then what will happen next?
+If I don’t act like I’m happy about everything, then what will happen next?
 Is this new person going to take my place?”
-I believe that there is a lot of insecurity after a divorce and if a child hasn’t had time to deal with these emotions before meeting their parent’s new possible love interest then there is a good chance that those insecurities, jealousies and difficult emotions will rear their ugly heads.
+I believe there’s a lot of insecurity after a divorce and if a child hasn’t had time to deal with these emotions before meeting their parent’s new possible love interest then there’s a good chance that those insecurities, jealousies and difficult emotions will rear their ugly heads.